Locastro wins it, D-backs end six-game losing streak

 TRAINER’S ROOM

 Giants: Vogt took a foul ball of his right knee in the bottom of the fifth inning and was limping badly for a few moments immediately afterward, but remained in the game.
+After the game his knee was heavily wrapped.
+“I’m sure he’s going to be sore tomorrow,” Bochy said of Vogt.

 Diamondbacks: 2B-OF Ketel Marte was held out of the lineup for a second straight day due to a minor groin injury from Friday’s game.